giantswarm/releases/kvm/v12.3.0/README.md

 **Note for future 12.x.x releases:**

-Please persist this note and the above, until all customers are on AWS v12.2.x and above.
+Please ensure cluster is on [KVM 12.1.x](https://github.com/giantswarm/releases/tree/master/kvm/v12.1.0) platform release first before upgrading to 12.2.0+ Please persist this note until all customers are on KVM 12.1.x and above.

 ## Change details